zaidajani/updateReadme/readme.md

 ## Day 4 update

 Today, It was very nice and rainy day which I love, therefore Monsoon is my favourite season.

+## Day 5 update
+Today, It was very nice and sunny day which I dont like as much, as Monsoon is my favourite season.